AST04 — Insecure Metadata

 |---|---|---|

-| Layer 7 | Agent Ecosystem | Marketplace manipulation, identity spoofing |
+| Layer 7 | Agent Ecosystem | marketplace manipulation, identity spoofing |

-| Layer 3 | Agent Frameworks | metadata parsing and validation in skill frameworks |
+| Layer 3 | Agent Frameworks | metadata parsing, validation, and parser safety |

-| Layer 6 | Security & Compliance | metadata integrity and provenance policy |
+| Layer 6 | Security & Compliance | metadata integrity, provenance, and safe-parser policy |

 MAESTRO Layer Details